Reaishma/Microservices-mastery/README.md

 - Environment-based configuration
 - Proper service discovery

-This is fully interactive - you can click on services to see details, trigger deployments, run health checks, and watch real-time metrics updates.
-All the backend services are properly structured with REST APIs, database integration, and monitoring endpoints.
+**This is fully interactive - you can click on services to see details, trigger deployments, run health checks, and watch real-time metrics updates.
+All the backend services are properly structured with REST APIs, database integration, and monitoring endpoints**